DennisTockan/ToucanTest/README.md

 <br>

-5. We now must create a `.env` file by copying the `.env.example` file and updating it with your configuration:
+5. Create a `.env` file by copying the `.env.example` file and updating it with your configuration:
 ```js
 cp .env.example .env
 ```